peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch4-Trees/ch4.md

 ```

 - **Lazy deletions**: When an element is to be deleted, it is left in the tree and merely marked as being deleted

+### Average-Case Analysis

+- **Internal Path Length**: The sum of the depth of all nodes in a tree
+  - `D(N) = D(i) + D(N - i - 1) + N - 1` where `D(N)` is the internal path length of tree `T`, `D(i)` is the left subtree, `D(N - i - 1)` is the right subtree.
+For balance BST, finally we can get `D(N) = O(NlogN)`
+- But based on the `remove` algorithm list above, the right subtree will be smaller than left.
+To optimize previous algorithm, we can randomly choose replace with the largest element on left subtree and the the smallest on the right subtree
+- The difficulty is that defining what's average is very difficult andd sometime need assumption which might be invalid

+- Ways for optimization:
+  - **Balanced search tree**: eg. AVL tree
+  - **Self-adjusting tree**: forgo the balance condition and allow the tree to be arbitrarily deep, but after every operation, a restructing rule is applied that trends to make future operations efficient.
+It not guarantee for every operation, but for M operation, the worst case will be `O(MlogN)` eg. splay tree